YuanGongND/ast/README.md

 ## Geting Started

 Step 1.
-Clone this repository and set as working directory, create virtual environment and install the dependencies.
+Clone this repository and set it as the working directory, create a virtual environment and install the dependencies.

 ```
 cd ast/